rc-pl/home-assistant-installation-on-debian-14/README.md

   <img src="./media/1-1.png" alt="Rufus settings to write Debian ISO on USB disk" width="70%">
 </p>
 Rufus may ask you some questions before writing the image.
 Just click "OK" / "Confirm" to start the process.

+### Install Debian on the server machine

+Connect your server with RJ45 cable to the router.

+Put Debian installer USB disk in USB port.

+Turn on the server and enter the BIOS by pressing relevant key on the keyboard.
+It might be something like DEL, F1, F12 - depends on the manufacturer.

+In BIOS make sure that USB disk is selected as a first boot device.
+Make sure that virtualization is possible and is enabled for your processor.

+Save all changes and restart the server.
+It should now boot from the USB disk and you will see a welcome screen for Debian installer.